vcokltfre/blog/content/_index.md

 ## Who am I?

 I'm a software developer from the UK, usually creating Discord bots, APIs, and generally other random backend services.
-I use Python for the majority of my projects, and FastAPI for the APIs.
-For making Discord bots I use discord.py, and have made a tutorial about how to use it [here.](https://vcokltfre.dev)
+I use Python for the majority of my projects, and FastAPI for the APIs, and for making Discord bots I use discord.py, and have made a tutorial about how to use it [here.](https://vcokltfre.dev)

 I moderate a few Discord servers, and develop bots for some of them, including [Minecraft@Home](https://mcatho.me) and GTA Online.